walchko/https-example/README.md

 you need to enable trust on each system trying to use them.
 For [OSX](https://support.apple.com/kb/PH18677?locale=en_US):

-If a certificate is not accepted, it may have expired or it may be invalid for the way it’s being used.
-For example, some certificates may be used for establishing a secure connection to a server but not for signing a document.

 The most common reason a certificate isn’t accepted is that the certificate authority’s root certificate isn’t trusted by your computer.
 To have your computer trust a certificate authority, you must add the certificate authority to a keychain and set the certificate